LucaGiordano92/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-- role: Clinical Project Associate @
+- role: Clinical Project Associate at

 # Organizations/Affiliations to show in About widget
 organizations: